kichu12348/C-programs/readme.md

 # C Programs

 Welcome to the C Programs repository!
-This collection includes various algorithms implemented in C, covering topics such as sorting, searching, linked lists, queues, stacks, and more.
+This collection includes various algorithms implemented in C.

 ## Table of Contents